sebastiantoh/tp/docs/team/hakujitsu.md

      * A GUI that contains the list of sales.
  * Justification: This feature is crucial in StonksBook as creating and managing sales is a core functionality of the application, and forms the foundation of the sales analytics features.
- * Highlights:
- This enhancement was a very large and challenging feature to implement.
+ * Highlights: This enhancement was a very large and challenging feature to implement.
+     * The amount of work was greater than implementing the Person feature in the AddressBook, as it not only consisted of functionalities belonging to Person but also additional features, such as the sale breakdown function.
- It affected commands to be added in future, namely the command to view sales statistics.
+     * It affected commands to be added in future, namely the command to view sales statistics.
- It required an in-depth analysis of design alternatives, as the relationship between Person and Sale needed to be considered carefully.
+     * It required an in-depth analysis of design alternatives, as the relationship between Person and Sale needed to be considered carefully.
- A summary of the analysis can be viewed here: "".

  New Feature: Ad Hoc Graphical User Interface (GUI)
  * What it does: The Ad Hoc GUI can display either the Sales Panel or Tag Panel,